koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 there would have been more wide-spread outages if it was.
 Wes suggest them to go talk to Brent, the guy who was doing the upgrade.

 __Notes__
-- There exists an error-prone, dangerous manual data manipulation done by the Operations
+- There exists an error-prone, dangerous manual data manipulation done by the Operations.
-- No one has an idea what else is doing
-- This makes identifying the problems difficult
+- No one has an idea what else is doing which makes tracking the cause of the problems impossible.

-## Chapter 3
+### The Cumbersome Change Management Process
 They find Brent working in his cubicle, busy on the SAN issue.
 Brent informs them they tried an update to SAN the day before and upon reboot there were some tests failing.
 After around 15 minutes payroll system was broken, which made them link the update failure to payroll system failure.
 Panicking, they try rolling back the update, which ends up bricking SAN and taking several databases down.

 Bill argues the cause of this problem does not sound like a SAN failure and asks Brent what else was going on yesterday.